Angel wings beautifully symbolize love, spirituality, and protection.

 The garter is attached to the wings with another piece of illustration board, and G uses short bond paper to make her wings’ feathers.

-6. Adorable Angel Wings with Halo
+6. Adorable with an Added Halo

-Like Krystal, Kate also uses cardboard and feathers to make the wings, but the feathers are higher quality, and since Kate paints the piece of cardboard with good quality acrylic paint, it looks a lot different.
+Like Krystal, Kate also uses cardboard and feathers to make the wings, but the feathers are higher quality, and since Kate paints the piece of cardboard paper wings with good quality acrylic paint, it looks a lot different.

 The halo is made from starry tinsel, and you can see how adorable Kate’s daughter looks wearing it on The Craft Train blog.

-7. Easy Wire and Mesh Angel Wings
+7. Easy Wire and Mesh for Stability

 Cut Out + Keep user Syndiclaire shares how she made a beautiful pair of DIY angel wings at the eleventh hour for her son’s graduation ceremony.